Banjerr/busyOrNot/readme.md

 # busyOrNot?

 Another Arduino exercise that I've re-factored to use Node js with the Johnny-Five library.
+Basically, the little dial (potentiometer) speaks to the servo to tell it what it's "angle" should be; the idea was to have the servo arm point to a specific "state", to let others know if the person was busy or not.

 I think I might use this as the basis for a "bed time traffic light" for my daughter; with the addition of some photo-resistors to check how much light is coming in.

 ![pic!](https://github.com/Banjerr/busyOrNot/blob/master/busyOrNot.gif)